 The retail and hospitality industries have been suffering from anti-extradition protests in 2019 and the US-China trade war.
 The coronavirus outbreak made things much worse.
 In January 2020, retail sales fell over 21% from a year earlier, led by jewellery, watches, clocks, and clothing.

-Soho has been hard hit with many restaurants and bars closing as owners can no longer handle the high rents amidst falling patronage.
+Soho was hard hit with many restaurants and bars closing as owners can no longer handle the high rents amidst falling patronage.
 This is quite evident along the escalator ride up from Central, as well as the epicentre of the bar district along Staunton, Elgin, and Old Bailey Streets.